OSchollumQCA/1701QCA-Assessment1/replicationproject/replication.md

 ### Reading: Don Norman, The Design of Everyday Things, Chapter 1 (The Psychopathology of Everyday Things) ###

-*What I thought before: Describe something that you thought or believed before you read the source that was challenged by the reading.*
+Before reading 'The Design of Everyday Things', I believed that an affordance and signifier was the same thing.
+Whilst reading, I've figured out the difference between the both of them.

-*What I learned: Describe what you now know or believe as a result of the reading.
-Don't just describe the reading: write about what changed in YOUR knowledge.*
+I learn't the definitions of both an affordance and signifier.
+An affordance determines what actions are possible, whereas signifiers communicate where the action should take place.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+I would like to learn more about all the different kinds of affordance and signifiers there are and how they work together.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+Reading about affordances and signifiers will help with my contruction of my banana project.
+By knowing the difference between the two, now I can incorporate that knowlegde into my project.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###